TurboGarry/python-projects/README.md

 ## Project 6

 Project 6 is a text to speech conversion program.
 This program will convert the text given by the user into speech.

+## Project 7

+Project 7 is a speech to text conversion program.
+This Program will convert speech to text and return speech as string.